-The e-cigarette and vaping epidemic has claimed its first victim in Mississippi.
-It is a male, aged under 30, according to the state’s Department of Health.
+The e-cigarette and vaping epidemic has claimed its first vaping death in Mississippi.
+He was aged under 30, according to the state’s Department of Health.
 There are also 4 other Mississippians who have succumbed to pulmonary or lung disease that has been associated with vaping.

 Mississippi has joined 9 other states that have recorded fatalities.
 So far, this year there have been 12 deaths and 805 illnesses.
 The figures, released by the Centers for Disease Control and Prevention (CDC) show that there has been a sharp rise from last year when there were 530 illnesses recorded and 7 deaths.
-The increase in vaping related illness has been labed an ‘epidemic’ by health authorities across the U.S.
+The increase in vaping-related illness has been labeled an ‘epidemic’ by health authorities across the U.S.

 The rise of vaping vs smoking tobacco